Hierarchical Bayesian Nearest Neighbor Co-Kriging Gaussian Process Models; An Application to Intersatellite Calibration: Summary and conclusions

-In this manuscript, we have proposed a new computationally efficient Nearest Neighbor Autoregressive Co-Kriging Gaussian process (NNCGP) method for the analysis of large irregularly spaced and multi-fidelity spatial data.
-The proposed NNCGP method extends the scope of the classical auto-regressive co-kriging models \citep{kennedy2000predicting,konomikaragiannisABTCK2019} to deal with large data-sets.
-A direct implementation of the nearest neighbor Gaussian processes (NNGP) into the autoregressive co-kriging model is not practically feasible due to the difficulty of the reference set selection as well as the complexity of the covariance function.
-To deal with this complexity, we use NNGP on the latent variables of each level in the classical auto-regressive co-kriging model where the neighboors are simply defined within each level.
+In this manuscript we have proposed a new, computationally efficient Nearest Neighbor Autoregressive Co-Kriging Gaussian process (NNCGP) method for the analysis of large irregularly spaced and multi-fidelity spatial data.
+The proposed NNCGP method extends the scope of the classical auto-regressive co-kriging models \citep{kennedy2000predicting,konomikaragiannisABTCK2019} to deal with large data sets.
+To deal with this complexity, we used independent NNGP priors at each level in the auto-regressive co-kriging model where the neighboors are simply defined within each level.
 However, when the observed locations are hierarchically non-nested, the likelihood does not simplify; this makes the computational complexity of this approach infeasible.
-To overcome this issue, we augment the latent variables such that they can form a suitable nested structure.
-The augmentation of the latent variables facilitates the computation of the likelihood of NNCGP.
-This is because it enables the factorisation of the likelihood into terms involving smaller covariance matrices and gains the computational efficiency of the nearest neighbors within each level.
+To overcome this issue, we augment the spatial random effects such that they can form a suitable nested structure.
+The augmentation of the spatial random effects facilitates the computation of the likelihood of NNCGP.
+This is because it enables the factorization of the likelihood into terms with smaller covariance matrices and gains the computational efficiency provided by the nearest neighbors within each level.
 The proposed method is at most computationally linear in the total number of all spatial locations of all fidelity levels.
-As we have shown in the paper, computations are faster when the data-sets are observations partially at the same locations for each level.
-Moreover, the nested design of the reference sets allows the assignment of the semi-conjugate priors for the majority of the parameters.
+In our simulations, we observed that computations were faster when the observed locations at higher fidelity were nested within those at lower fidelity levels.
+Moreover, the nested design of the reference sets allows the assignment of semi-conjugate priors for the majority of the parameters.
 Based on these specifications, we develop efficient and independent MCMC block updates for Bayesian inference.
-As in the original NNGP paper \citep{datta2016hierarchical} our results indicate that inference is very robust with respect to values of neighbors.
+As in the original NNGP paper \citep{datta2016hierarchical}, our results indicate that inference is very robust with respect to values of neighbors.